This is the multi-page printable view of this section. Click here to print.

 You can select a snapshot to delete.
 To delete a snapshot, follow these steps.

-- All Services > Compute > Virtual Server Click the menu.
-Go to the Service Home page of Virtual Server.
+- Click the All Services > Compute > Virtual Server menu.
+Navigate to the Service Home page of Virtual Server.

 - Click the Block Storage menu.
 Go to the Block Storage List page.

-- or click the Volume Migration button at the top of the Block Storage details page of the resource to be migrated.
+- Or click the Volume Migration button at the top of the Block Storage Details page of the resource to be migrated.

 - Volume migration is possible within the same region.

-- Click All services > Compute > Virtual Server menu.
-It moves to the Service Home page of Virtual Server.
+- Click the All Services > Compute > Virtual Server menu.
+Navigate to the Service Home page of Virtual Server.

-- The volume will be changed to Available status.
+- The volume changes to Available state.

 Get previous volume

-- Click All Services > Compute > Virtual Server menu.
-It moves to the Service Home page of Virtual Server.
+- Click the All Services > Compute > Virtual Server menu.
+Navigate to the Service Home page of Virtual Server.

 3 - API Reference